inabajunmr/ore/README.md

-# parrotizer
+# ore

-Chrome extension for the party.
+Chrome extension for making all images into my face.